largeBIGsnooze/sins2-blender-extension/README.md

 ## Blender Extension - Sins of a Solar Empire 2
-Makes the process of exporting models to meshes faster and easier also comes with various QoL features to simplify ship rigging along with helpful documentation in the side panel
+Makes the modding workflow cozier, with various QoL features to simplify ship rigging along with helpful documentation in the side panel

+## Features
+- Automatically corrects blender to game coordinates (Y-up, Z-forward)
+- Import/Export to `*.mesh`

 ## Get started